 Although Weber's technique is simple and intuitive, it is only useful for identifying patterns the time series that are periodic.
-And even though spirals are more space effective than simple linear plots, scalability remains as an issue.
+Although spiral are more space effective than simple linear plots, scalability remains as an issue.

 2.2.3 Viz-Tree